-The consenting of submarine cables and oil and gas pipelines between MHWS and 12nm requires a marine licence.
-Associated protection requires a marine licence from 0-200nm.
-A local works licence is also required from Shetland Islands Council from the MHWS out to the 12nm limit, and from the Lerwick Port Authority within Lerwick Harbour.
+The consenting of submarine cables and oil and gas pipelines between MHWS and 12 nautical miles requires a marine licence.
+Associated protection requires a marine licence from 0-200 nautical miles.
+A local works licence is also required from Shetland Islands Council from the MHWS out to the 12 nautical mile limit, and from the Lerwick Port Authority within Lerwick Harbour.